Russian team in shock over Games doping scandal

 The World Anti-Doping Agency banned meldonium with effect from January 2016, deeming it performance-enhancing because it enabled users to carry more oxygen to muscle tissue, something of benefit to endurance athletes in particular.

-Former world tennis number one Maria Sharapova of Russia was barred from competition for 15 months after testing positive.
+Former tennis world number one Maria Sharapova of Russia was barred from competition for 15 months after testing positive.
 In total, more than 170 athletes, including over 40 Russians, have tested positive for the drug since it was banned.

-Additional reporting by Steve Keating and Karolos Grohmann; Editing by Mark Bendeich
+Additional reporting by Steve Keating in Gangneung, Karolos Grohmann in Pyeongchang and Andrew Osborn in Moscow; Editing by Mark Bendeich and Ed Osmond